pllopis/straw/README.md

 ## Usage

 Running this tool requires python 3.
 If you're using munge to authenticate, you must run this tool as either the slurm user or root.
+The slurmctld needs to have configless mode enabled as well.

 ```
 python straw.py [--auth=<auth_method>] <slurmctld.domain.com> <slurm version>